 Also, after my son was born we switched cars since mine has more room.
 No longer in total control of my car, it usually has banana peels and orange rinds in every crevice.
 Furthermore, my wife drinks out of this mason jar which doesn’t fit in the regular cup holders so she made a cup holder out of cardboard.

-But where the rubber meets the road, so to speak, is when it comes to valet.
+But where the rubber meets the road, so to speak, is when it comes to the valet.

-The thing is they have free valet.
-We had parked further away, walked all around and then went to the hotel.
+The thing is they have a free valet.
+We had parked further away, walked all around, and then went to the hotel.
 My wife wanted the car to be parked close.
 I really didn’t want to do the valet and she said she would do it.

 She acted like it was no big deal but when it came time to pick up the car she gave me the ticket and bolted.